Simple Soap Binding Profile

 Simple Soap Binding Profile (official abbreviation is SSBP) is a specification from the Web Services Interoperability industry consortium.

 It is intended as a support profile for the WS-I Basic Profile.

+Its primary purpose is to simplify message exchange across different platforms by constraining SOAP to a standard, interoperable, and consistently supported subset.

 This profile defines the way WSDL (Web Services Description Language) documents are to bind operations to a specific transport protocol SOAP.

-The Basic Profile 1.0 included the content and function of the Simple Soap Binding Profile.
-In other words, the Basic Profile 1.0 is roughly equivalent to the Basic Profile 1.1 plus the Simple Soap Binding Profile 1.0.

-Now that the Simple Soap Binding Profile is a separate profile, other WS-I documents can re-use (reference) it.